The Ultimate Corporate Event Checklist: From Planning to Post-Event Experiences That Impress

 4. Personalize The Reception

-Each couple is unique and has a kink for different things.
+Each couple is unique and has a taste for different things.
 A wedding should represent a couple’s soul and their desires.
-This is why the style of your wedding is equally important as the location and date.
-Whether you choose a photo booth, flying doves, karaoke, millions of roses, cosplay dressing or waterfall swimming is totally up to you two.
-Get creative and make your dreams come true, with everything neatly organized and within the budget of course.
+This is why the style of your wedding is equally important as the location and date, including how the exterior architecture of the venue supports your overall vision.
+Whether you choose a photo booth, flying doves, karaoke, millions of roses, cosplay dressing, or waterfall swimming is totally up to you two.
+Get creative and make your dreams come true, with everything neatly organized and within the budget, of course.

 5. Be Practical, Communicate!